-Presently, many engineered systems are modelled and tightly interconnected with user behaviour.
-The performance of these systems, ranging from online e-commerce systems to public infrastructure and services, is dependent on the active participation and conduct of the users that engage with these systems.
-Thus, user behaviour is a critical determinant influencing the efficacy, adaptability and effectiveness of these systems.
-Providing users with incentives to participate in these systems or change their behaviour in a socially beneficial way is an effective way to increase participation and engagement; resulting in systems with the potential for society-wide benefits, like reduced vehicle emissions and health costs [77].
+In modern society, many engineered systems are modelled and tightly interconnected with user behaviour.
+The performance of these systems, which range from online e-commerce systems to public infrastructure and services, is dependent on the active participation and conduct of the users that engage with these systems.
+User behaviour serves as a critical determinant influencing the efficacy, adaptability and effectiveness of these systems.
+Hence, providing users with incentives to participate in these systems or change their behaviour in a socially beneficial way is an effective way to increase participation and engagement.
+This can result in systems that have society-wide benefits, such as reduced vehicle emissions and health costs [77].